-NOLA Keeping AD from Lakers a Small but Significant Win for Small-Market Teams
+NOLA Keeping Anthony Davis from Lakers a Win for Small-Market Teams

 When Anthony Davis’ agent, Rich Paul, revealed 10 days before Thursday’s trade deadline that Davis wanted out of New Orleans, it set the wheels in motion for a bold power play led by LeBron James.
 Paul, of Klutch Sports Group, also famously represents James.
 And James needs another superstar by his side to accomplish his goal of winning a championship in Los Angeles.

 “[Davis] wasn’t asking to go anywhere but the Lakers,” a Western Conference executive told Bleacher Report.
-“He wasn’t asking to go to another small market.”

-So James, Davis and their agent saw an opportunity: Put the pressure on the Pelicans to trade Davis now—to his desired destination, LA—before the Celtics would be eligible to step in and blow the Lakers’ best offer away.
+So James, Davis and their agent saw an opportunity: Put the pressure on the Pelicans to trade Davis now—to his desired destination—before the Celtics would be eligible to step in and blow the Lakers’ best offer away.
 (Since Davis and Kyrie Irving are both on designated player contracts, the Celtics can’t acquire Davis without including Irving in the deal until July.)

 Never mind that this new stance contradicted Davis’ previous statements on his impending free agency.

-“I’ve got two years, to ’20-‘21,” Davis said in November, according to Marc Spears of The Undefeated.
-“I’m here and whatever happens after that, happens.”
+“I’ve got two years to ’20-’21,” Davis said in November, according to Marc J. Spears of The Undefeated.
+“I’m here, and whatever happens after that, happens.”

-That plan changed once Davis and Paul realized that they could accelerate Davis’ free agency by 17 months simply by making – and publicizing – a trade request.
+That plan changed once Davis and Paul realized that they could accelerate Davis’ free agency by 17 months simply by making—and publicizing—a trade request.

 “It was all designed to try to get him to the Lakers,” an Eastern Conference executive said.